svc-user/ReadUp/README.md

  - [ ] Highlighting of (approximately) the currently read line/word
  - [ ] Prettiness
  - [ ] Configurable app settings
+ - [ ] Not needing to refresh after each article 😅